typhonjs-typedoc/typedoc-theme-dmt/README.md

-# dmt-theme
+# typedoc-theme-dmt
-Provides a modern augmentation of the default TypeDoc theme.
+Provides a modern and customizable UX augmentation to the default TypeDoc theme.